Shaivya-Shankar/HEALTH_INSURENCE-_COST_PREDICTION/README.md

 ##HEALTH_INSURENCE-_COST_PREDICTION
-this is project Demonstrating the use of Linear Regression Machine Learning Model
+this project  is a   Demonstration the use of Linear Regression Machine Learning Model